 - Grind your coffee to the desired consistency

-- Continue adding the coffee until you got the right quantity and the desired consistency.
+- Continue adding the coffee until you get the right quantity and consistency.

 A food processor can grind your coffee beans just like a blender.
 It is fast and short bursts are preferred to not over-process the beans.
 After the first few bursts, check the beans before each pulse to get them to the perfect texture.

-Some people call it a meat hammer, and it is a common kitchen tool used for flattening and softening cuts of meat.
+Some call it a meat hammer, a common kitchen tool used for flattening and softening cuts of meat.
 Its head has two sides covered in little spikes or bumps.
 Perhaps now you can guess how to proceed, but before you begin, do this.